NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 Timestamp: Timestamp (generated based on
 ```

-# Arguments
+# Command line parameters

-Some arguments aren't listed in the readme.
-Run the program with `--help` for a fill list of arguments.
+Some parameters aren't listed in the readme.
+Run the program with `--help` for a fill list of parameters.

 `--template-in`